 However, students who decide to graduate at the end-of-fall term should be prepared to bear all expenses for tuition, fees, books and supplies “out of pocket.”
 Federal/state financial aid is not an option for spring entry unless the spring registration occurred after an official high school transcript with graduation date has been received by the College and all financial aid documentation has been completed and processed.

-Published End-of-Spring 2018 Term: June 8, 2018 for Alexander County Public Schools, Catawba County Public Schools, Hickory City Schools, and Newton Conover Public Schools.
+Published End of Fall 2018 term: Friday, January 18, 2019 for Alexander County Public Schools, Catawba County Public Schools, Hickory City Schools, and Newton Conover Public Schools.